Solving the Crisis of College Student Homelessness

 A Crisis On Campus

-Picture them: students sleeping in cars or couch surfing, stressed out and studying on an empty stomach, showering in the school gym, prioritizing education over their basic needs, all in hope of a better future.
+Picture this: a student excelling at football practice, and then going and sleeping in a park at night, stressed out and studying on an empty stomach, showering in the school gym, prioritizing education over their basic needs, all in hope of a better future.

 “These students are investing in their future through education.
 Homelessness should never prevent a student from succeeding in school.”

-Our Peer Navigators work out of East LA College, Rio Hondo College, and Cerritos College to meet homeless students on campus and connect them with the housing support that fits their needs.
+Our Peer Navigators work with our college partners to meet homeless students on campus (or virtually) and connect them with the housing support that fits their needs.

 The College Success Initiative

-At Jovenes, we believe our young people deserve the chance to achieve their dreams despite homelessness.
-That is why we are working with community colleges throughout LA County to provide housing support to homeless students through rental subsidies.
-We’re focusing in on the colleges within our core service area, especially East LA College, Rio Hondo College, Cerritos College, and LA Trade Tech.
-We’ve placed Peer Navigators (formerly homeless community college students) on campus in order to provide outreach to homeless students, assess them for their housing needs through LA’s Coordinated Entry System, and help move them into housing by providing a rental subsidy that helps them afford apartments near their school.
+Peer Navigators (formerly homeless community college students) are placed on campus in order to provide outreach to homeless students, assess them for their housing needs through LA’s Coordinated Entry System, and help move them into housing by providing a rental subsidy that helps them afford apartments near their school.

 How It Works